Full Walkthrough

 Set AD client mapping

 Once you Save your settings you will be given clickable links to access the Web UI.
 The custom TCP port used for this setup wizard noted above will be closed automatically and is never accessible outside the local machine.
 When logging in to the Web UI, use the password you set above.
-You can leave the name field blank and Administrator will be assumed for convenience.
+You can leave the name field blank as Administrator will be assumed for convenience.
 Click one of the links and proceed to the next section of the walkthrough.

 If you are a KeySight customer, skip directly to the KeySight section instead.